 We have developed networked services with WD CVS to build on community capacity in particular befriending services, care and repair, support to carers and increasing awareness.
 We have invested in developing community directories and in publicising independent and 3rd sector services and groups, in partnership with Carers of West Dunbartonshire.
 We have developed work in partnership with Alzheimer Scotland.
 We have introduced systems to measure the impact of developments on wider system objectives in collaboration with Carers of West Dunbartonshire and WD CVS.
-A review of the programme shows it has met its year 1 targets.
+A review of the programme shows it has met its year 2 targets.
+West Dunbartonshire CVS.
 In 2013/14 we will continue this work and support the next stage of its development.

-- Further develop the LinkUp service to streamline referrals from and between the 3rd and Independent sectors - Maintain a dedicated helpline number manned by volunteers - Further develop a shared assessment process between key 3rd sector delivery partners - Support a shared staff development and training programme - Develop new social enterprise models based on year 1 research - Increase referrals to energy schemes by a further 5% - Increase benefit applications by a further 5% - A further 20 new older volunteers recruited - An additional 50 LinkUp contacts per quarter in 2013/14 - Support carers through Carers of West Dunbartonshire and do this in partnership with West Dunbartonshire CVS - Identify and support more carers
+- Further develop the LinkUp service to streamline referrals from and between the 3rd and Independent sectors - Develop a Social Prescribing model - Maintain a dedicated helpline number manned by volunteers - Further develop a shared assessment process between key 3rd sector delivery partners - Support a shared staff development and training programme - Support carers through Carers of West Dunbartonshire and do this in partnership with West Dunbartonshire CVS - Identify and support more carers - Increase referrals by a further 25%

-2012/13 2013/14 2014/15 CVS Proposal 114 (WDC) 68 -
+2012/13 2013/14 2014/15

+CVS 114 68 -

+Proposal (WDC)